Yuugen64/00001_PortfolioWebsite/README.md

 - [009-0.0.5]: Fixed position >> Set the position attribute to fixed (documentation puns lol) to solve the content displaying relative to parent container instead of relative to the viewport.
 - [010-0.0.5]: Modal section >> Added a section for modals since the specific effect that I was oroginally aiming for does not play well with CSS grid.
 WIll work on adding the modals for each section as well as the touch layer.

+11.4.20:
+- [011-0.0.5]: Was still having trouble implementing the modals in the way that I wanted to.
+All of the methods seem to cause issues with CSS grid either re-aligning or otherwise messing up the order of the 'cards'.
+Will attempt another approach next time, as there are other things I have to address today.

 <!-- CONTRIBUTING -->